ssuryanarayanan/Qi-Docs/docs/Overview.md

 After obtaining Qi REST API access keys by visiting [qi.osisoft.com](https://qi.osisoft.com), samples of clients using Qi can be found by visiting the <a href="https://github.com/osisoft/Qi-Samples" target="_blank">Qi-Samples Repository</a> on GitHub.

-Your tenant is a self-contained entity within Qi and can be utilized to define 3 different objects that are used to store and manage data:
+Your tenant is a self-contained entity within Qi and can be utilized to define 3 different objects to store and manage data:

 * __Type__: user defined structure denoting a single measured event or object for storage
 * __Stream__: basic unit of storage consisting of an ordered series of objects conforming to a type definition